tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Optionally establishes the default geodetic datum in a bdq:ParamaterizedTest.
-A default geodetic datum is supplied in cases where a bdq:Parameter is not set at the time the Test is run.</td>
+			<td>Optionally establishes the default dwc:geodeticDatum in a bdq:ParamaterizedTest.
+A default dwc:geodeticDatum is supplied in cases where a bdq:Parameter is not set at the time the Test is run.</td>
 		</tr>
 		<tr>
 			<td>Comments</td>